metadriverse/policydissect/README.md

 ```

 *tips: Switch to Tiptoe state before pressing Key_Q for increasing the distance of jump*

+### Gym Environments
+We also discover motor primitives in three gym environments: Box2d-BipedalWalker, Mujoco-Ant and Mujoco-Walker.
+Please refer to corresponding scripts in ```policydissect/scripts``` for discovered motor primitives, behaviors and keys
+keyboard interfaces.

 ### Comparison with explicit goal-conditioned control
 To measure the coarseness of the control approach enabled by *Policy Dissection*, we train a goal-conditioned